Cornell Scale Of Depression In Dementia

 Ongoing Monitoring and Adjustment

 Regular communication with caregivers is essential for monitoring the individual's progress and identifying any new or worsening symptoms.
 Caregivers can provide valuable insights into the individual's day-to-day functioning and can help to identify any triggers or stressors that may be contributing to depressive symptoms.
-By working together, clinicians and caregivers can ensure that individuals with dementia and depression receive the best possible care.
+By working together, clinicians and caregivers can confirm that individuals with dementia and depression receive the best possible care.

 FAQ